Payum/Payum/src/Payum/Core/Resources/docs/develop-gateway-with-payum.md

 # Usage

 Now you want knit all things together and start use it.
-Okay, To make it work we have to create a payment object and put all we did into it.
+Okay, To make it work we have to create a gateway object and put all we did into it.

 ```php
 <?php